 - Near to commercial operation(s) such as a pub or a shop

 - Property on holiday parks

-If there is a fee for our services, then we will let you know during the initial assessment process and we will ask you to sign our fee letter, which stipulates the associated terms and conditions.
+If there is an increase in our standard fee for our services, then we will let you know during the initial assessment process and we will ask you to sign our fee letter, which stipulates the associated terms and conditions.